grnet/kamaki/docs/setup.rst

 Available options
 ^^^^^^^^^^^^^^^^^

-The [global] group is treated by kamaki as a generic group for arbitrary options, and it is used as a supergroup for vital Kamaki options like account, token, or url.
+The [global] group is treated by kamaki as a generic group for arbitrary options, and it is used as a supergroup for vital Kamaki options, namely account, token, url, cli.
+This feature does not work for types of configuration options.
 For example if global.account option is set and store.account option is not set, store services will use the global.account option instead.
 In case of conflict, the most specific options override the global ones.

 * global.colors <on|off>
     enable/disable colors in command line based uis.
 Requires ansicolors, otherwise it is ignored